 Table 7 summarise the noise levels recorded for this project.
-During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 07 dB(A) for the Noise Affected NML however, it is still within the highly noise affected criteria.
-Location 3 have exceeded the criteria by up to 03 dB(A).
-Location 1 is both within the criteria set for this site.
+During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 08 dB(A) for the Noise Affected NML and up to 01 dB(A) for Highly Noise affected level set for this site.
+Location 3 NML have exceeded the criteria by up to 03 dB(A) while at Location 1, the NML was within the criteria set for this site.
+It should be noted that the exceedance that had occurred at Location 3 were from nurses communicating.
 Further monitoring is recommended, and vibration and noise controls should be implemented to maintain the structural integrity of surrounding structures and avoid discomfort to surrounding residents.